-Erika Cagney defends corporate clients in all aspects of labor and employment law and focuses on advancing clients' business goals and providing practical advice on often complex issues.
-She represents employers in labor and employment litigation, including discrimination and harassment, wage and hour, employee and contractor classification, employment policies and practices, reductions in force, trade secret, and restrictive covenant matters.
-Erika has experience defending individual and multiplaintiff cases under the ADA, ADEA, FMLA, Title VII, ERISA, and numerous state laws.
-Her practice also includes counseling on a variety of employment issues, including human resources policies, litigation avoidance, and internal investigations and audits.
+Erika Cagney has been representing employers for more than a decade in all aspects of labor and employment law and is an active litigator who has extensive experience handling complex employment litigation matters.
+She represents employers in all types of labor and employment matters, including discrimination and harassment, wage and hour, employee and contractor classification, employment policies and practices, reductions in force, trade secret, and restrictive covenant matters.
+Her practice also includes counseling on a variety of employment issues, including compliance with the patchwork of federal, state, and local employment laws, conducting sensitive investigations, and litigation avoidance.

-Erika also maintains an active pro bono practice, which includes working with Kids in Need of Defense to represent unaccompanied minors on immigration matters, and providing advice to numerous nonprofit clients.
-She has coauthored and spoken on numerous employment topics, such as ADA compliance and avoiding sexual harassment claims.
+Erika maintains an active pro bono practice, which includes working with Kids in Need of Defense to represent unaccompanied minors on immigration matters, and providing advice to numerous nonprofit clients.
+She has coauthored and spoken on numerous employment topics, such as ADA (Americans with Disabilities Act) compliance and avoiding sexual harassment claims.

 - Quinnipiac University (J.D. summa cum laude 2010; Valedictorian; Dean's Fellows Full Merit Scholarship Recipient); Boston College (B.S. in Finance and Economics cum laude 2005)